-Consider using the p4 delete command, which marks the latest revision as deleted, but leaves earlier revisions in the depot.
+Consider whether using the p4 delete command instead of p4 obliterate is appropriate for your needs because p4 delete marks the latest revision as deleted, but leaves earlier revisions in the depot.

-Consider using the -p option (new in 2019.2) to purge file content.
+Consider using the -p option to purge file content.
 For example, to permanently remove file content that was submitted in the years 2015 through 2018, while preserving all file metadata, use the following command: